shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/env_config_ref.md

 You can see here that the value of the `location` setting for the `tk-maya` engine is now a reference to a key from the included YAML file.

-**NOTE:** Having all engine locations in a `config/env/includes/engine_locations.yml` file as we do in this example follows the convention of the Default Configuration.
+{% include info title="Note" content="Having all engine locations in a `config/env/includes/engine_locations.yml` file as we do in this example follows the convention of the Default Configuration." %}

 You can add a second include file for app locations, and in fact, the Default Configuration does just that.
 Let’s expand our example: